Testing 2D temperature models in Bayesian retrievals of atmospheric properties from hot Jupiter phase curves: Discussions

-(1) We do not explicitly model the effects of clouds in our retrieval scheme.
-Past studies \citep[e.g,][]{burningham_retrieval_2017, molliere_retrieving_2020} have shown that flexible TP profiles can mimic the spectral contribution of clouds, and we have assumed clouds with uniform-with-wavelength spectral features in the observed wavelengths are fully degenerate with thermal structure and chemical abundance.
-Disentangling this degeneracy is beyond the scope of this work, and we recognise that the lack of cloud parameterisation is likely the most significant source of error in our retrieved atmospheric properties, though we expect the retrieved dayside properties are reliable as both transmission spectroscopy and broadband emission observation of WASP-43b find no evidence of clouds on WASP-43b \citep{kreidberg_precise_2014, fraine_dark_2021}.
-Recent studies have shown that clouds play an important role in shaping the phase curves of hot Jupiters when they are present on the nightside \citep{parmentier_cloudy_2020,roman_clouds_2021}, and we plan to include aerosols in our retrieval schemes and validate such schemes with cloudy GCMs in a future work.
+We do not explicitly model the effects of clouds in our retrieval scheme.
+Past studies \citep[e.g.,][]{burningham_retrieval_2017, molliere_retrieving_2020} have shown that flexible TP profiles can mimic the spectral contribution of clouds in low-resolution spectroscopy.
+We have assumed clouds with uniform-with-wavelength spectral features in the observed wavelengths are fully degenerate with thermal structure and chemical abundance.
+Disentangling this degeneracy is beyond the scope of this work.
+We recognise that the lack of cloud parameterisation is likely the most significant source of error in our retrieved atmospheric properties, though we expect the retrieved dayside properties are reliable as both transmission spectroscopy and broadband emission observation of WASP-43b find no evidence of clouds on WASP-43b \citep{kreidberg_precise_2014, fraine_dark_2021}.
+Recent studies have shown that clouds play an important role in shaping the phase curves of hot Jupiters when they are present on the nightside \citep{parmentier_cloudy_2020,roman_clouds_2021}, and we plan to include aerosols in our retrieval scheme and validate such scheme with cloudy GCMs in future work.